Skip to main content

 What if I’ve been to Israel before?

-At least one partner must have no prior organized Israel travel experience on a post-high school Jewish peer trip (i.e. if both partners have been on Birthright or a MASA program, you are ineligible).
+At least one partner must have no prior organized Israel travel experience on a post-high school Jewish peer trip (i.e. if both partners have been on Birthright or a Masa program, you are ineligible).

 Do my political views affect my eligibility?